 As the Pew Research Center noted, “more than one-third of social media users are worn out by the amount of political content they encounter, and more than half describe their online interactions with those they disagree with politically as stressful and frustrating.”

 In fact, moments after the gunman was identified as a former Bernie Sanders volunteer, social media was saturated with people pointing the finger at the Left as the reason for today’s violence.
 Much like the Right has been blamed for every racially-motivated hate crime since President Trump’s election.
 Both sides are missing the point.
 We are all responsible for the quality of discourse in which we engage.

 Just because someone thinks differently from you doesn’t mean that they are evil.
 But far too often, we assume the worst of intentions from our fellow Americans.
 And our political speech is not borne from a love of country but rather a spirit of resentment for any idea contrary to our own.
 Instead of demonstrating an understanding of another person’s argument and then addressing it, we shout our views and hurl insults at one another.
 But if you can’t defend your thoughts in the free market of ideas, perhaps it’s a sign that you ought to rethink them.

 In a season of so much discord, it’s imperative that all of us heed Rep. Davis’ advice and “ratchet down the rhetoric.”
 The safety of our beloved country depends on it.

-Jeremy C. Hunt is an active duty U.S. Army officer and Leadership Strategist for the Douglass Leadership Institute.
-His articles have appeared in the Washington Post, the Hill, and Fox News.
-Follow him on Facebook @OfficialJeremyHunt.
+Jeremy C. Hunt is a 24-year-old writer and commentator.
+He also serves as an active duty U.S. Army officer.
+Follow him on Twitter @thejeremyhunt.
 The views expressed in this article are those of Jeremy C. Hunt only and not those of the Department of Defense.